Leiqin

 The leiqin (雷琴 or 擂琴, literally "thunderous instrument"; also called leihu) is a Chinese bowed string musical instrument.

 Construction

-It has a metal soundbox covered with snakeskin and a long fretless fingerboard.
+Made of brass and wood, the leiqin is covered with snakeskin and has a long fretless fingerboard.
 The two strings pass over a small bridge that is placed on the snakeskin, near the top edge.
+A mobile unit called a shankou holds the strings in place.

 Playing technique

 The leiqin is played while the player is seated in a chair, with the instrument's body resting in his or her lap and held in a vertical or near-vertical position.
 Unlike the erhu and other instruments in the huqin family, the strings are touched against the fingerboard in the same technique as the sanxian.
+Players use a leg rest, typically made of solid wood with a smooth, flat bottom.
+Leg rests especially aid beginners who may not have exact control over their playing pressure.

 History

-The leiqin was adapted from an earlier traditional instrument called zhuihu in the 1920s.
+Wang Dianyu, a traditional folk musician from Shandong, created the leiqin in the late 1920s.
+It was adapted from an earlier traditional instrument called zhuihu.